WorkAble OH is an independent occupational health practice in Bristol and Chepstow.

 4. HSE-compliant health surveillance under vibration regulations (HAVS), asbestos, ionising radiation, lead, and COSHH.

-5. Health promotion and other services.
+5. Ill-health retirement and other services.

 What’s included in occupational health assessments?